 Of course, it’s a subjective observation, but when I think about Western Europe, then for me it seems that people living there tend to spend a lot of money on expensive electronics, household appliances and clothing.
 Food there is something you buy, often already prepared, eat quickly and forget about.

-Portuguese at the same time like Spanish and Italian take food more seriously.
+Portuguese at the same time same like Spanish and Italian take food more seriously.
 It’s not just something to keep you going.

 There aren’t many groceries and supermarkets in Lisbon.
 At least, they aren’t really visible.
 And so you need to search for one in advance to be sure, that you will really find it.
-Not too good if you are on a tight budget and just like anywhere else in Europe want to just buy some ingredients and cook yourself, or to make a sandwiches and eat in a park.
+Not too good if you are on a tight budget and just like anywhere else in Europe want to just buy some ingredients and cook for yourself, or to make a sandwiches and eat in a park.

 But at the same time there are a lot of smaller and bigger restaurants.
 There seems to be one restaurant just around every corner.
 And in all most unimaginable places as well.
 It seems that there is no place too small to make a Portuguese restaurant.
 It may be small, but cozy and serving tasty food, nevertheless.